The Singleton

 Marcus tapped the paper once against the counter and walked off toward the elevators.
 Jeff poured coffee he would not finish.

 Sprint Planning at nine-thirty.
 Windowless conference room.
 The PM had a burn-down chart and the affect of someone reading the same chart for the eleventh consecutive week.
+Marcus was three seats down, the printout still in his hand, doodling cache hierarchies in the margin.
 In the sidebar of the shared dashboard, a small widget labeled `ALLOCATOR RECOMMENDATION` suggested deprioritizing feature Y in favor of feature Z based on aggregate user demand.
 Nobody discussed it.
 It was just there, editing the roadmap at the edge of everyone's attention while the PM talked about velocity.
 There was, Jeff thought distantly, something architecturally hilarious about a software allocator silently editing the project plan of the team that maintained the model the allocator ran on.

 *Come back,* Aion said, from the far edge of his hearing.